kimlvis31/AutoTradeMachine_Alpha/README.md

 ***
 If you ever happen to be interested to look at the code, you'll see that in the main file the `accessManager` part (which tests Binance API interaction) is commented out.
 That's because in the original version, `accessManager` reads API Keys from a text file named "apikeys.txt" upon initialization, but there's no exception handling implemented for when that file doesn't exist.
 I could fix it, but wanted to keep the code as original as possible.
-So I just commented that part out - since you know, this particular version doesn't really do anything anyways haha

 Anyways, when you run the program, you'll still be able to play with the little interaction test GUI I made - so enjoy!
 ***